laboon/CS1632_Summer2018/deliverables/2/deliverable2.md

 Before each test, add some comments (two or three sentences, on average) explaining what the test is checking.

 ## Grading
 I remind you that grammar and good code count as well as functionality.
-By good code, I mean: no commented-out code unless there's an EXPLICIT reason, properly indented code, no misspelled words  bad grammar, in comments or summaries, etc.
+By good code, I mean: no commented-out code unless there's an EXPLICIT reason, properly indented code, no misspelled words or bad grammar, in comments or summaries, etc.

 The program must be run by typing `ruby gold_rush.rb *seed* *number of prospectors*`  at the command line.
 It will be run using Ruby 2.5.0 and so I recommend you ensure that you have the same version.